jmchor/boilerplate_frontend/README.md

 ### Local Setup

-If you want to run the app locally (because nobody needs to see what you are working on), you are welcome to clone the repo - or fork it, if you'd like to work on your own version.
+If you want to run the app locally (because nobody needs to see what you are working on), you are welcome to clone the repo or download the current release - or fork it, if you'd like to work on your own version.
 If you find a bug (more like "when"), submit a pull request!

 #### Clone the repos